AutoViML/pandas_dq/README.md

 - `verbose`: This has 2 possible states:
   - `0` summary report. displays only the summary level data quality issues in the dataset.
 Great for managers.
   - `1` detailed report. displays all the gory details behind each DQ issue in your dataset and what to do about them.
 Great for engineers.
+#### Outputs:

-`dq_report` returns a dataframe containing all the data quality issues in your data.
+- `dataframe`: If verbose=1, it returns a dataframe with detailed data quality issues with your data.
+If verbose=0, it returns with a dataframe containing only the highlights of the data quality issues.

-### `Fix_DQ` has the following arguments:<br>
+`dc_report` returns a dataframe highlighting differences between two dataframes, typically train and test.
+It has the following inputs and outputs:
+#### Inputs:
+- `train`: a dataframe
+- `test`: a dataframe
+- `exclude`: an empty list or a list of columns that you want to exclude from comparison in both dataframes
+- `html`: return a HTML file containing the differences between the two dataframes
+- `verbose`: 0 will return just the highlights of differences.
+1 will return a detailed description of differences between the two dataframes.

+#### Outputs:
+- `dataframe`: If verbose=1, it returns a dataframe with the following column names: Column Name, Data Type Train, Data Type Test, Missing Values% Train, Missing Values% Test, Unique Values% Train, Unique Values% Test, Minimum Value Train, Minimum Value Test, Maximum Value Train, Maximum Value Test, DQ Issue Train, DQ Issue Test, Distribution Difference.
+If verbose=0, it will return only the following columns: Column Name, DQ Issue Train, DQ Issue Test, Distribution Difference.

+### `Fix_DQ` is a scikit-learn transformer.
+It finds and fixes data quality issues in your data<br>
-<b>Caution:</b> X_train and y_train in Fix_DQ must be pandas Dataframes or pandas Series.
+<b>Caution:</b> X_train and X_test in Fix_DQ must be pandas Dataframes or pandas Series.
 I have not tested it on numpy arrays.
 You can try your luck.

+#### Inputs:
+- `X_train` : a pandas dataframe
+- `X_test` : a pandas dataframe
 - `quantile`: float (0.75): Define a threshold for IQR for outlier detection.
 Could be any float between 0 and 1.
 If quantile is set to `None`, then no outlier detection will take place.
 - `cat_fill_value`: string ("missing") or a dictionary: Define a fill value for missing categories in your object or categorical variables.
 This is a global default for your entire dataset.
 You can also give a dictionary where you specify different fill values for different columns.
 - `num_fill_value`: integer (99) or float value (999.0) or a dictionary: Define a fill value for missing numbers in your integer or float variables.
 This is a global default for your entire dataset.
 You can also give a dictionary where you specify different fill values for different columns.
 - `rare_threshold`: float (0.05):  Define a threshold for rare categories.
 If a certain category in a column is less than say 5% (0.05) of samples, then it will be considered rare.
 All rare categories in that column will be merged under a new category named "Rare".
 - `correlation_threshold`: float (0.8): Define a correlation limit.
 Anything above this limit, if two variables are correlated, one of them will be dropped.
 The program will tell you which variable is being dropped.
 You can switch the sequence of variables in your dataset if you want the one or other dropped.<br>

-### `DataSchemaChecker` is very similar in that it is also a scikit-learn transformer.
-It checks you data against a given schema:<br>
+### `DataSchemaChecker` is a scikit-learn transformer.
+It checks you data against a given schema<br>
-What is a schema?
+#### Inputs:
-  `A schema (dict) is a dictionary that maps column names to data types.`
+- `schema`: dictionary.
+A schema (dict) is a dictionary that maps column names to data types.
+This schema will determine the data types of whatever dataframe you want to comply with.

 DataSchemaChecker has two methods:
-- `fit` method: Checks if the dataframe matches the schema and displays a table of errors if any.
+- `fit` method: Checks if the given dataframe matches the schema and displays a table of errors if any.
-- `transform` method: Transforms the dataframe's dtypes to the given schema and displays errors if any.
+- `transform` method: Transforms the given dataframe's dtypes to the given schema and displays errors if any.

 ## Maintainers